quicwg/base-drafts/draft-ietf-quic-http.md

 A PRIORITY frame received on any stream other than a request or control stream MUST be treated as a connection error of type HTTP_WRONG_STREAM.

-PRIORITY frames received by a client MUST be treated as a stream error of type HTTP_UNEXPECTED_FRAME.
+PRIORITY frames received by a client MUST be treated as a connection error of type HTTP_UNEXPECTED_FRAME.

 ### CANCEL_PUSH {#frame-cancel-push}